 From the western edge of the marsh, land slopes upwards to an old wooden road.
 The two acres between the marsh and the road are covered in an oak over-story and a witch hazel understory.
 Sweet pepperbush (Clethraalnifolia) and highbush blueberry can be found directly next to the marsh.

 The southern portion of the marsh is dominated by phragmites and cattails.
 The rest of the marsh is clear and deep enough to attract osprey, while the shallow and shrubby edges host great blue heron, wood duck, and belted kingfisher.
 Black duck and painted turtles have also been spotted around the marsh.

-East of the marsh lies a 40-year-old oak-beech forest.
-A knoll that runs north-south through the middle of the uplands is surrounded by a U-shaped road that boasts a huckleberry understory and sparse oak saplings.
+East of the marsh lies an oak-beech forest.
+A knoll that runs north-south through the middle of the uplands is surrounded by a U-shaped path.
 Downy woodpecker, red-eyed vireo, and yellow-rumped warbler can be found among the hemlocks that lie between the wooded road and the marsh.

-Rocks, large potholes and wet spots along West Fisk Road have limited visitor access to 4 wheel drive vehicles.
-However, from either end of West Fisk Road at Route 6, it is an easy walk in to the preserve.
-You will see a sign marking the preserve and there is a U-shaped path from West Fisk Road of about a half mile length through the property.
-There is also a short spur path marked to view the dam.
+Rocks, large potholes and wet spots along West Fisk Road have limited vehicular access.
+We recommend 4-wheel-drive vehicles with good ground clearance.
+Visitors will see a sign marking the preserve entrance to the half-mile long U-shaped path.
+There is also a short spur path marked to view the beaver dam.

 About the Property

 Location: Hampton, Connecticut